maimohsen1/Driver-Drowsiness-Detection/README.md

 After training, the model is tested on individual images.
 - The image is resized and normalized.
 - The model analyzes the image sequence and predicts if the driver is awake or drowsy.
-- The result is displayed along with th

 ---